LibertyAces/BitSwanPump/doc/declarative.md

 Special format shortcuts:

  * `RFC3339` Format according to RFC 3339 / Date and Time on the Internet: Timestamps

+`timezone` is optional, if not provided, UTC time is assumed.
+The details about format of timezone can be found at http://pytz.sourceforge.net/

+String `flags` specifies special conditions to be applied:

+* `Y`: Use a current year, suited for parsing incomplete dates such as `17 Mar`.

 ### Access elements of Date/time  `DATETIME_GET`